Efficient Density Control for 3D Gaussian Splatting: Methods

-\textbf{Limitation of split operation}: The split operation aims to replace large Gaussians that excessively cover fine-scale structures with two smaller Gaussians (see Figure~\ref{fig:split}).
-Ideally, the split Gaussians should gradually fit the complex geometric structures.
-However, split Gaussians generated by independent and identically distributed Gaussian sampling have a spacing that follows a zero-mean Gaussian distribution, which results in a probability of significant overlap.

-During the training process, the shape of the Gaussians gradually approaches the target geometric structure, and the same holds for the over-reconstructed regions.
-Since the two smaller Gaussians maintain the same shape as the original, the region they cover does not perfectly align with the original Gaussian's shape, resulting in a deviation from the target geometric structure (see Figure~\ref{fig:shape}).
-This geometric deviation can slow down the convergence speed during the optimization process and reduce the final rendering quality.
+During training, the shapes of Gaussians gradually align with the target geometry, including over-reconstructed regions.
+Since the two smaller Gaussians maintain the same shape as the original Gaussian, their coverage cannot fully align with the parent’s shape, leading to deviations from the target geometry (see Figure~\ref{fig:shape}).
+This geometric discrepancy slows down convergence during optimization and reduces the final rendering quality.
+Additionally, probabilistic sampling introduces extra uncertainty, resulting in greater fluctuations in training outcomes (see Figure~\ref{fig:split}).